oasisprotocol/oasis-sdk/docs/rofl/features/appd.md

 ## App Identifier

-This endpoint can be used to retrieve the current app's identifier.
+This endpoint can be used to retrieve the app ID.

 **Endpoint:** `/rofl/v1/app/id` (`GET`)